Small business guides > Quick guide to GST > Working out your GST refund or payment

 How to work out GST in four steps

-2. Note the GST collected on sales
+2. Make a note of the GST collected on sales

 3. Add both types of GST